 Not only are America’s national parks some of the most awe-inspiring places in the world, they are also huge economic generators for the local communities that surround them.
-In 2013, our national parks were visited by more than 273 million people who supported nearly $27 billion in economic activity and over 237,000 private-sector jobs.
+In 2014, the National Park System received over 292 million recreation visits.
+Park visitors supported nearly $30 billion in economic activity and nearly 277,000 private-sector jobs.
 Each federal dollar invested in the National Park Service generates $10 in economic activity, a tremendous return on investment to local economies.

 Annually, the National Park Service employs over 21,000 people and oversees 221,000 volunteers who contribute about 6.4 million hours of service.
 However, this is just a fraction of the jobs that national parks support.
-In 2013, national parks generated more than 237,000 private-sector jobs nationwide.
+In 2014, national parks generated nearly 277,000 private-sector jobs nationwide.
 Read NPCA’s Made in America Report to learn more about the economic benefits of national parks.

 National, Bipartisan Support

 According to a recent poll, 9 out of 10 likely voters — Republicans, Democrats, and Independents — agree that funding for our national parks should not be further cut.
 The recent budget cuts impacting parks is why nearly 300 businesses wrote Congress and the President expressing their concern.
 It is also why both the National Association of Counties (NACo) and the United States Conference of Mayors passed resolutions in support of park funding.